 Examples of Diversity

-As stated before, the rotary table adds more diversity to the work the milling machine is capable of doing; some work required with a lathe can be done with the additional axis of motion.
-Machining the part with holes, for example, may require the user to work with a circular pattern with equal distances, which is certainly possible with 360 degree movements.
-Along with cutting circular patterns easily, arc cuts, grooves, and other complex curves are included with the benefits of a rotary table; cutting out the teeth of gear parts is another way of work possible.
+With a full fourth axis, your milling machine can handle a much more diverse set of jobs.
+Machining parts with holes, for example, in which mill must work with a circular pattern with equal distances, is certainly possible with 360 degree movements.
+Arc cuts, grooves, and other complex curves are included with the benefits of a 4th axis rotary table; cutting out the teeth of gear parts is another possible application.